linode/docs/docs/guides/websites/cms/strapi/using-strapi-cms/index.md

 Strapi is a headless content management system that features a high degree of customization.
 With customizable APIs and a database-agnostic design, Strapi can be deployed and implemented tailored to your needs.
 And it is a headless CMS, so you are not tied down to a particular interface for your content.

-This tutorial gives you everything you need to get started self-hosting a Strapi instance of your own to manage your content.
+This guide gives you everything you need to get started self-hosting a Strapi instance of your own to manage your content.
 Follow along to install Strapi and see how it loads and structures content.
 You can also see a full working example to familiarize yourself with integrating Strapi with your frontend.

 ## Before You Begin

 1. If you have not already done so, create a Linode account and Compute Instance.
-See our [Getting Started with Linode](/docs/guides/getting-started/) and [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/) guides.
+See our [Getting Started with Linode](/docs/products/platform/get-started/) and [Creating a Compute Instance](/docs/products/compute/compute-instances/guides/create/) guides.

 1. Follow our [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide to update your system.
 You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.
+If you’re not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/guides/linux-users-and-groups/) guide.
 {{< /note >}}

 ## What Is Strapi?